-Performing - Non-examined assessment: externally assessed.
-Minimum of eight minutes of public performance, recorded on or after 1st March in the year of submission.
+Performing: Non-examined assessment: externally assessed.
+Minimum of eight minutes of public performance, recorded on or after 1st March in the year of submission-30% weighting of final qualification.

-Composition - Non-examined assessment: externally assessed.
+Composition: Non-examined assessment: externally assessed.
 Two compositions, with at least one set to a brief by the examination board.
-Minimum duration six minutes.
+Minimum duration six minutes-30% weighting of final qualification.

-Appraising - Written examination (two hours) covering areas of study, dictation, and two essays.
+Appraising: Written examination (two hours) covering areas of study, dictation, and two essays-40% weighting of final qualification.

-A LEVEL PHOTOGRAPHY
+PHOTOGRAPHY A LEVEL